How do I view analytics for a student in a course?

 To view the details of the bar graph, hover over the specific bar you want to view.
 Current and past assignments include the assignment title, the due date (if any), the submission date, and the score.
 Future assignments include the assignment title, due date (if any), and the score.

 Note: The Submissions chart does not include information about assignments that do not require a submission (e.g., not graded, on paper assignments), excused assignments, or assignments that do not apply to a student because of differentiated assignments.

 The Grades graph shows the median, high, and low scores for each assignment.
 The x-axis represents each assignment, while the y-axis represents the number of points for an assignment.
-The vertical black line extends from the lowest score to the highest score.
-The gray box extends from the 25th to 75th percentile.
-The horizontal black line shows the median score for the assignment.
+The vertical black line extends from the highest score to the lowest score .
+The gray box extends from the 75th percentile to 25th percentile .
+The horizontal black line shows the median score for the assignment .